 Bertrand Russell writes that Arthur "was annoyed by her philanderings" and maintained "an affectionate memory of his father."
-Arthur thought of himself as being as gifted as his mother and that he was superior to her morally, and according to Russell his mother "warned him against bombast and empty pathos."
+He considered himself as gifted as his mother and superior to her morally, and according to Russell his mother "warned him against bombast and empty pathos."

-Schopenhauer would have none of Hegel's rational optimism nor Marx's optimism.
+Schopenhauer would have none of Hegel's rational optimism — nor Marx's optimism).
 Schopenhauer was not a supporter of the working class movement.
 He wrote:

 ...if you want Utopian plans, I would say: the only solution to the problem is the despotism of the wise and noble members of a genuine aristocracy, a genuine nobility, achieved by mating the most magnanimous men with the cleverest and most gifted women.
 This proposal constitutes my Utopia and my Platonic Republic.

-Schopenhauer was a reader of Asian intellectuality and his disposition led him to accept the Buddhist point of view that life was essentially suffering composed of illusions.
+Schopenhauer was a reader of Asian intellectuality and accepted the Buddhist point of view of life as essentially suffering composed of illusions.
 He wrote of life as like blowing on a soap bubble.
 In the middle of the bubble are not the good things that the philosopher Epicurus wrote about: friendships, beauty, smelling the roses.
 A soap bubble is empty.
-Schopenhauer focuses on his empty bubble bursting.
+Schopenhauer focused on the empty bubble bursting.
 Everything for Schopenhauer is a cycle of frustration: trying to satisfy wants produces only satiety, not genuine happiness.

 Long after his death, Schopenhauer would be thought of as a precursor to Freud.
-Thomas Mann, the 1929 Nobel Prize winner in literature, would compare Schopenhauer's will and view of humanity's sexual drive with Freud's id and view of sexuality.
+Thomas Mann, the 1929 Nobel Prize winner in literature, would compare Schopenhauer's "will" and his view of humanity's sexual drive with Freud's id and view of sexuality.
 Mann would refer to Schopenhauer as the father of modern psychology.

-Copyright © 2015 by Frank E. Smitha.
+Copyright © 2018 by Frank E. Smitha.
 All rights reserved.